-A quicker, cheaper way to detect staph in the bodyFebruary 2nd, 2014 in Diseases, Conditions, Syndromes /
+A quicker, cheaper way to detect staph in the bodyFebruary 2, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Chances are you won't know you've got a staph infection until the test results come in, days after the symptoms first appear.
 But what if your physician could identify the infection much more quickly and without having to take a biopsy and ship it off for analysis?

 Researchers at the University of Iowa may have found a way.
 The team has created a noninvasive chemical probe that detects a common species of staph bacteria in the body.
 The probe ingeniously takes advantage of staph's propensity to slash and tear at DNA, activating a beacon of sorts that lets doctors know where the bacteria are wreaking havoc.

 "We've come up with a new way to detect staph bacteria that takes less time than current diagnostic approaches," says James McNamara, assistant professor in internal medicine at the UI and the corresponding author of the paper published Feb.
 2 in Nature Medicine.
 "It builds on technology that's been around a long time, but with an important twist that allows our probe to be more specific and to last longer."